shaozhm/shine/README.md

 If not installed,please download the latest version to be installed from milestone[here](http://nexus.wdf.sap.corp:8081/nexus/content/repositories/deploy.milestones.xmake/com/sap/xs/jobscheduler/jobscheduler-assembly/ "here") or release[here](http://nexus.wdf.sap.corp:8081/nexus/content/repositories/build.releases.xmake/com/sap/xs/jobscheduler/jobscheduler-assembly/).

 ##Installation via Product Installer
-###Create a user for Custom User Provided Services creation

-Open SQL console of the HANA system in the SAP web development workbench for SAP HANA (old WebIDE for XS Classic) or the HANA studio and execute the following SQL statements:

-    CREATE USER <USERNAME> PASSWORD <PASSWORD>;
-    Grant SELECT on "SYS"."M_TABLES" to <USERNAME>;
-    Grant SELECT on "SYS"."TABLES" to <USERNAME>;
-    Grant SELECT on "SYS"."VIEWS" to <USERNAME> ;
-    Grant SELECT on "SYS"."USERS" to <USERNAME> ;
-    Grant SELECT on "_SYS_BI"."M_TIME_DIMENSION" to <USERNAME> WITH GRANT OPTION;
-    Grant EXECUTE on "SYS"."SERIES_GENERATE_TIMESTAMP" to <USERNAME>;

-After user creation login once with this user to the HANA system to change the initial password.

 Below are three ways to install SHINE: